 - Transfer the soup into bowls and top with a spoonful of yogurt and a sprinkling of nigella seeds.
 Serve hot with the grilled sourdough.

 Meera Sodha is a food writer, chef, and author of three fantastic Asian cookbooks.
 Her first book, Made in India, was a Top 10 bestseller and her second book, Fresh India, won the Observer Food Monthly Best New Cookbook Award in 2017.
-This recipe comes from her most recent book: East: 120 Vegan and Vegetarian Recipes from Bangalore to Beijing.
+This recipe for the most divine vegan soup with beets comes from her most recent book: East: 120 Vegan and Vegetarian Recipes from Bangalore to Beijing.